Food Regulations: Is Your Food Poisoning You? FDA vs EU

 In the United States, food safety is primarily regulated by three federal agencies:

 These agencies work together to enforce a set of comprehensive laws aimed at ensuring that food products meet safety standards before reaching consumers.
 The most significant of these laws include the Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Food Safety Modernization Act (FSMA).
-The FD&C Act, passed in 1938, established the legal framework for the FDA to oversee the safety of food, drugs, and cosmetics.
+The FD&C Act was signed by President Franklin D. Roosevelt on June 25, 1938, and passed by the 75th Congress.
+Its passage was largely catalyzed by a mass poisoning event in 1937, when elixir sulfanilamide—an untested antibiotic containing the toxin diethylene glycol—led to over 100 deaths across 15 states.
+The Act established the legal framework for the FDA to oversee the safety of food, drugs, and cosmetics, brought cosmetics and medical devices under federal control, and required that drugs be labeled with adequate directions for safe use.
 Over time, this act has been amended to address emerging concerns, but the core principles remain the same.

-The FSMA, signed into law in 2011, represents a major overhaul of the US food safety system.
-It shifted the focus from reacting to foodborne illness outbreaks to preventing them.
+The FSMA represents a major overhaul of the US food safety system.
+The House approved the bill by a vote of 215 to 144 on December 21, 2010, and the Senate passed it by unanimous consent via voice vote on December 19, 2010.
+President Barack Obama signed it into law on January 4, 2011.
+The Act shifted the focus from reacting to foodborne illness outbreaks to preventing them.
 The law gives the FDA broader authority to inspect food facilities, mandate recalls, and establish preventative controls throughout the food supply chain.
 However, the effectiveness of these regulations depends on consistent enforcement, which can be hindered by limited resources and budget constraints.

 Comparison with Food Regulations in Other Countries